-- ❖ There was a major change in the financials for this year's audit due to the implementation of GASB Statement #96 Subscription-Based Information Technology Arrangements (SBITAs).
-This new requirement requires the College to track all subscriptions (software), and those subscriptions are added to our assets.
-This new requirement also increases our long-term liabilities. - The implementation of GASB 96 is much like GASB 87 which includes all of our facility leases and equipment leases (copy machines) which are now recorded as our assets.
+- GASB Statement #96 Subscription-Based Information Technology Arrangements (SBITAs).
+This requirement requires the College to track all subscriptions (software), and those subscriptions are added to our assets.
+This requirement also increases our long-term liabilities. - The implementation of GASB 96 is much like GASB 87 which includes all of our facility leases and equipment leases (copy machines) which are now recorded as our assets.

-The College had \$45,859,512 of plant, property, and equipment, which is an increase of \$3,399,928 over the prior year.
-The related accumulated depreciation increased to \$21,177,295.
+The College had \$47,491,463 of plant, property, and equipment, which is an increase of \$1,631,951 over the prior year.
+The related accumulated depreciation increased to \$23,205,393.
 More detailed financial activity related to the changes in Capital Assets is presented in Note 6.

-The College decreased long-term debt by a net amount of \$485,000 for FY23.
-This decreases long-term debt to \$6,975,000 at fiscal year-end.
+The College decreased long-term debt by a net amount of \$510,000 for FY24.
+This decreases long-term debt to \$6,465,000 at fiscal year-end.
 More detailed financial information related to long-term debt is presented in Note 7.